Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Leave the beef to reach room temperature before cooking.
 I always recommend you allow your beef to come to room temperature before cooking it so it can cook evenly and beautifully.
 It will take about 2 hours to come to room temperature.

 - Scrape up the brown bits from the bottom of the pot.
-When you deglaze the pot with red wine, make sure to scrape up those brown bits at the bottom.
-That’s flavor!
+When you deglaze the pot with red wine, scrape those brown bits at the bottom using a wooden spoon.
+Those browned bits add so much flavor to the roast.

 - Use whole carrots so they don’t get mushy.
 If you use carrot slices, they will cook too long and get mushy.
 No one likes mushy carrots!

-- Use Yukon Gold or russet potatoes for this recipe.
+- Use Yukon Gold or russet potatoes.
 They’re hearty enough to cook along with the beef without getting mushy.

-This dish is perfect over mashed potatoes.
-The delicious beef gravy seeping into creamy mashed potatoes is a beautiful thing.
+- This dish is perfect over mashed potatoes.
+The delicious beef gravy seeping into mashed potatoes is a beautiful thing.
 My family won’t have it served any other way!

 Made it for a nice family dinner with my in laws and my MIL asked for the recipe because it was so good!
 If that’s not a sign of a good recipe, I don’t know what is